 What to do and when to do it

-Once you’ve made a commitment to take care of your home properly, you will need to identify what service tasks to do, and when to do them.
+Once you’ve made a commitment to take care of your home properly, you will need a monthly checklist to identify what service tasks to do, and when to do them.
 As you read through the zones of this website you will find notes about the maintenance each one requires.
 There are two other ways you can do this:

 1. Spend years learning